 You may also consider sending a 'speculative application' to an employer that you are interested in, to see if they might have an opening for you, even though they are not currently advertising.
 If you strike it lucky, this can be a great way to find work or work experience.

 A competency question will ask for an example of a time you have demonstrated a skill or worked in a particular way.
 Answer these with the STAR method:

-A situational question is similar, except, rather than asking how you have worked in the past, it asks how you would act in a future situation
+A situational question is similar, except rather than asking how you have worked in the past, it asks how you might react to a future situation.